Extending compact Hamiltonian $\mathbb{S}^1$-spaces to integrable systems with mild degeneracies in dimension four: Preliminaries

 \begin{remark} That the definition of $v^3(\tilde{f_2})$ does not depend on the choice of the the curve $\gamma$ is proven in Bolsinov $\&$ Guglielmi $\&$ Kudryavtseva~\cite[Remark 2.1]{Bol-parabolic}. \end{remark}

-Informally, a parabolic degenerate point can be thought of as a singular point where the rank of all relevant operators is as maximal as possible without the point being non-degenerate.
+Intuitively, a parabolic degenerate point can be thought of as a singular point where the rank of all relevant operators is as maximal as possible without the point being non-degenerate: in particular, to motivate items (2) and (4) in the definition note that for a degenerate point $\text{rank}(\mathrm{d}^2\tilde{f_2}(p))<2$, and that $\mathrm{rank}\big(\mathrm{d}^2(f_2 - k f_1)(p)\big)\leq 3$ is implied by conditions (1)-(3).
+Regarding item (3), there is degeneracy up to order two so item (3) is a way of requiring something of order (3) to be non-degenerate.

 Being a parabolic point is invariant under the following changes of the involved integrals: